Updated March 30, 2020.

 This level of customization also, however, enable our customers to actually not be compliant with the GDPR, when it comes to prior consent and not activating any cookies before the prior consent has been obtained.

-To make sure that your website is GDPR compliant, you must leave marketing cookies un-checked for users to opt in themselves, i.e. give their prior consent.
+To make sure that your website is GDPR/ePR compliant, you must leave all cookie categories un-checked (except necessay) for users to opt in themselves, i.e. give their prior consent.

 This cookie banner is compliantly implemented on the given website.
-Un-ticked marketing cookies make this cookie banner compliant with the GDPR.
+Un-ticked cookie categories make this cookie banner compliant with the GDPR/ePR and the ruling by the Court of Justice of the European Union in October 2019.

 The good thing about being compliant with the European data protection law is that it means that you protect the privacy of your users in a sustainable way.